aisiwonhae29/PMP/abstarct/Computer_Science/programming_world.md

 - Origin: Web content's origin is defined by the scheme (protocol), hostname (domain), and port of the url used to access it. ex) http://localhost:3000
 ### P
 - Portability: The ability of software to be transferred from one machine or system to another.
+- Primitive: simple functions
 ### Q
 ### R
 - Race Condition: A situation where the behavior of a program depends on the sequence or timing of events.
 Specifically, it occurs when the outcome of a program is affected by the order in which different parts of the code are executed concurrently.
 ### S
 - Serial port: This is a physical communication interface that enables the transfer of data between devices, such as a computer and a modem or a printer, this transmit data serially(bits of data are sent )
+- self contained: A datagram or packet carries all the essential information within itself to be processed and routed independently, with out relying on external factors.
 ### T
 ### U
 ### V